rostyit/ComputerShareConsoleApp/README.md

 etc.

 ## Data Sources
 The Application uses a number of third party APIs to source its data.
-All are used on a trial/free basis are subjected to rate limiting etc.  I have added some integration tests to help aid quick debugging should the worst happen.
+All are used on a trial/free basis are subjected to rate limiting etc.  I have added some integration tests ("ComputerShare.Tests/ClassesTests/Integration Tests") to help aid quick debugging should the worst happen.
 Zoopla are known for suddenly retracting an API key.
 If this is the case then the program should output this exception to the console with a zoopla url and a 403 status.
 I can provide a new api key if this happens.

 Geolocation is supplied by Postcode.Io